spectrocloud/librarium/content/docs/13-vertex-edition/02-migrate-cluster-to-enterprise-mode.md

 # Prerequisites

-- Completed Quick-Start Mode and have a working cluster.
+- Completed deploying the Open Virtualization Format (OVF) installation and have a working cluster.

 - A valid cloud account.

-- An IP pool with a minimum of 6 unused IPs.
+- An IP pool with a minimum of six unused IPs.

 - vSphere placement settings.